rcrane/pravega-rust-benchmark/README.md

 - Stress test.
 - Validate current metrics.
-- Evaluate possible metrics to add.
+- Evaluate possible new metrics.
+- Latency Histograms in float64 (now it is in u32).